Coagh ambush: Tit-for-tat killings in East Tyrone

 The tit-for-tat campaign around Coagh continued on 29 November 1989, when UVF gunmen attacked a pub owned by IRA member Liam Ryan, shooting Ryan dead; a patron at the premises was also killed in the incident.
 On 8 March 1990, part-time UDR soldier and construction worker Thomas Jamison was killed by the IRA in a gun and grenade ambush attack on a concrete mixer lorry he was driving near Donaghmore, whilst delivering concrete to a British Army base.
 Jamison was an employee of 'Henry Brothers', a building firm that had a contract with the British Government for constructing police and armed forces' installations.
 Harold Henry, one of the two brothers who owned the company, had been murdered by the IRA in 1987 in The Loup, County Londonderry.

 On 3 March 1991, the Ulster Volunteer Force carried out an attack at the village of Cappagh, shooting dead three Provisional IRA members and a Catholic civilian at Boyle's Bar.
 The IRA subsequently stated its belief that this attack could have been carried out only with the connivance of the British state forces.

 On 9 April 1991, the IRA's East Tyrone Brigade shot dead Derek Ferguson in Coagh (a cousin of local Member of Parliament Reverend William McCrea), stating afterwards that he was a paramilitary with the Ulster Volunteer Force.
-Ferguson's family subsequently refuted that he had anything to do with loyalist paramilitaries.
+Ferguson's family denied that he had had anything to do with loyalist paramilitaries.

 Historian Kevin Toolis includes as part of this cycle of violence the destruction of Glenanne UDR barracks in County Armagh, in which three soldiers were killed and 10 injured by an IRA truck bomb on 30 May 1991.
 The IRA later claimed the killings of three of its members that followed in Coagh was a retaliation by the British Army for the Glenanne bombing.

 Ambush preparations

-In May 1991, RUC Special Branch received confidential information (from either a Crown agent within the IRA itself or from covert technical surveillance) that the East Tyrone IRA were planning to assassinate a part-time member of the Ulster Defence Regiment, who was in his civilian life a contractor that worked with the security forces, in Coagh village sometime in the next few weeks.
-This individual was subsequently identified, and it was established that he arrived in his gold coloured Austin Maestro at the car park in front of the public toilets opposite the Hanover House Hotel every morning at 7:30am.
-Further intelligence reports indicated that a gun attack would be mounted during the weekend of 31 May to 3 June 1991, with final covert information designating the morning of Monday 3 June as the scheduled time of the attack.
-The RUC at first considered flooding the area with security forces in order to dissuade the PIRA from mounting the attack, however this was discounted as it might only postpone it to another day, therefore a "hard arrest" by special forces was decided upon instead.